Types of E-commerce Sites: Models, Tradeoffs, and Infrastructure

 Let's break down the real business models behind modern e-commerce websites.

-For many sellers, especially early on, this is a fast path to scale.
-You don't have to build traffic.
-You plug in, list your SKUs, and start moving volume.
+For many sellers, especially those just starting out, marketplaces provide a fast track to growth.
+You do not need to build your traffic.
+You simply add your SKUs and start selling.

 Best for:

-• Sellers focused on unit economics, not branding
+• Sellers focused on unit economics rather than brand building

 • Companies testing new markets or product-market fit